designerbrett/trestles-hugo/site/content/post/is-your-mattress-the-reason-you-are-waking-up-in-pain.md

 ---
 title: Is your mattress the reason you are waking up in pain?
 date: 2014-03-17T23:20:00.000Z
-tags: ["pain from sleeping" "San Clemente Chiropractor" "old mattress" "chiropractor san clemente" "dust mites" "San Clemente Chiropractic" "back pain" "chiropractor 92672" "memory foam" "chiropractor 92673"]
+tags: ["pain from sleeping", "San Clemente Chiropractor", "old mattress", "chiropractor san clemente", "dust mites", "San Clemente Chiropractic", "back pain", "chiropractor 92672", "memory foam", "chiropractor 92673"]
 description: >-
   Often a patient will describe their experience with discomfort as, “I think I slept wrong.”
 Sometimes we neglect just how important a good night’s rest is.